thkoch2001/tvlfyi_depot/tvix/eval/docs/abandoned/thread-local-vm.md

 `Value::force()` takes a `&mut VM` argument, since forcing a value requires executing opcodes.
-This means that `Value::nix_eq()` too must take a `&mut VM`, since any sensible definition of equality will have to force thunks.
+This means that `Value::nix_eq()` too must take a `&mut VM`, since any sensible definition of equality will have to force thonks.

 Unfortunately Rust's `PartialEq::eq()` function does not accept any additional arguments like this, so `Value` cannot implement